 Green Spot is a single-pot still Irish whiskey.
 It is produced for Mitchell & Son of Dublin at the Midleton Distillery in Cork, Ireland, and is offered in bars and restaurants globally.

-Single pot still whiskey is made by combining a mixed mash of malted and unmalted barley that is then distilled in a traditional pot still.
+Single pot still whiskey is made by combining a mixed mash of malted barley and unmalted barley that is then distilled in a traditional pot still.

 Whiskey critics hail Green Spot Irish Whiskey as one of the best.
 When you first smell it, hints of peppermint, malt, vanilla, and citrus are strongly present.
-Upon your first sip, you’ll taste the mint as well as a distinct oakiness.
+Upon your first sip, whiskey drinkers taste the mint as well as a distinct oakiness.
 Finally, the finish is extended and tastes like vanilla.

 Tullamore D.E.W.
 Original Irish Whiskey